 Noise studies were conducted and sound mitigation was included in the 112th Street park frontage improvements and the Parks Department will work with adjacent property owners to construct perimeter fencing along the parks boundary with neighbors.

 Additionally, vehicle access will be off of Southeast Fourth Street (and no longer 112th Avenue).
 The council adopted the Surrey Downs Park plan update in November 2015 (park plan schematic).
 It is expected the Surrey Downs Park improvements will not be initiated until after Sound Transit completes its 112th Street frontage improvements.
-Current timelines expect park construction to begin in April 2018.
+The Park opened in summer 2019.